Interference (baseball): Catcher's interference

 Jacoby Ellsbury, the all-time leader in times being interfered with by a catcher.

 Catcher's interference is called when the catcher physically hinders the batter's legal swing at a pitched ball.
 This usually occurs when a catcher squats too close to home plate, so that the batter's bat hits the catcher's mitt as the batter swings.
 This is most likely to happen on attempted steals where the catcher is anxious to catch the ball as soon as possible and may move their entire body or mitt forward a bit.
 It also more commonly happens to hitters who let pitches get deeper and take later swings, such as Jacoby Ellsbury, who holds the record for the most times interfered with by a catcher in both a single season and his career.

 In this case, play continues until the play ends and the umpire calls time.
 The penalty is that the batter is awarded first base, any runner attempting to steal is awarded that base, and all other runners advance only if forced.
 Additionally, the catcher is charged with an error and the batter is not charged with an at-bat.
 However, if the playing result is more advantageous than the penalty, the offense may elect to ignore the infraction (e.g., if the batter-runner reaches first safely and all other runners advance at least one base, catcher's interference is ignored by rule, or if a run scores even though the play resulted in an out the offense may elect to take the play versus the penalty by appealing to the calling umpire).

-Under high school (NFHS) rules only, catcher's interference is instead called catcher's obstruction.
+Under National Federation of State High School Associations rules, catcher's interference is instead called catcher's obstruction.